brevdev/simple-dreambooth-api/README.md

 ```
 sh launch.sh
 ```
-It'll prompt you to add your huggingface token and then the model should download and fine-tune on your input images 🎉🎉.
+It'll prompt you to add your huggingface token (make sure you've accepted the Hugging Face (Lisence agreement)[https://huggingface.co/CompVis/stable-diffusion-v1-4]) and then the model should download and fine-tune on your input images 🎉🎉.
 (It should take around 7 minutes to train and generate samples!)

 To explore more options have a look at [Shivam's example](https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth)